Tokyo MX: History

 The station suffered in its first years for a poor signal and heavy management disputes.
 Some of the shareholders lacked any kind of TV broadcasting experience, and scandals arose over the operation and shareholding structure of the broadcaster.
-Additionally, its analog signal from Tokyo Tower did not cover the entire region, with their signal being poor in the eastern-most parts of the city.
+Additionally, its analog signal from Tokyo Tower did not cover the entire region, with its signal being poor in the eastern-most parts of the city.
 As the struggles continued, Muraki resigned in June 1996, and station VP and General Manager Kazuo Kinumura was dismissed that following August.
 In September, the station's Programming Committee resigned.
 Shortly thereafter, and in the wake of the Asian financial crisis, the station began to suffer from serious economic problems.

-The crisis began to be sorted by June 1997, after FM Tokyo stepped up and bought a controlling stake at the broadcaster.
+The crisis began to be sorted by June of 1997, after FM Tokyo stepped up and bought a controlling stake in the broadcaster.
 As part of the transaction, FM Tokyo's president Wataru Goto and Odakyu Electric Railway chairman Tsutomu Shimizu were appointed as president and vice president.
-Goto and Shimizu took the decision to drop the ambitious news format and reposition the channel as a more generalist broadcaster with a strong local focus.
+Goto and Shimizu decided to drop the ambitious news format and reposition the channel as a more generalist broadcaster with a strong local focus.
 Although news programming was retained, albeit in a reduced form and in a more traditional format, the station began adding more entertainment programming, including locally oriented variety shows and coverage of local sports, as well as late-night anime, and infomercials during off-peak timeslots.
 This improved the station's ratings and finances, and the company became profitable by 2002.

+The service was relayed nationwide as part of the now-defunct DirecTV service from April 1998 to September 2000, when its services ended.

 On December 12, 2000, MX-TV was rebranded as Tokyo MX Television (東京MXテレビ, Tōkyō MX Terebi).
-The station commenced its digital terrestrial television signal on December 1, 2003, and would rebrand as Tokyo MX in July 2006, after moving to new headquarters in the Chiyoda ward.
+The station commenced its digital terrestrial television signal on December 1, 2003, and would rebrand as Tokyo MX in July 2006, after moving its studios and headquarters to its current location in the Chiyoda ward.
 These moves would ultimately hamper, once again, the station's finances, but the launch of digital terrestrial broadcasts would allow the station's signal to be in a par with its competitors and allowing more viewers to see their programming.
 Ultimately, the station would recover from these financial difficulties by 2011.

 Tokyo MX shut down its analog broadcasts on July 24, 2011.
 It launched transmissions from the Tokyo Skytree on August 27, 2012, increasing their broadcasting footprint to cover the immediate outskirts of Tokyo city; the station also established a street-side studio in the building where variety programmes are broadcast.
 As a result of this, Tokyo MX stopped broadcasting its signal from the Tokyo Tower on May 12, 2013.

 A second channel, Tokyo MX2, began broadcasting in April 2014.
 The channel operates on the second sub-channel of Tokyo MX1 and is primarily dedicated to alternative programming.

 The station celebrated its 20th anniversary on November 1, 2015.